 History of Estadio La Cartuja

-Estadio La Cartuja is a multi-purpose stadium situated in the Isla de la Cartuja in Seville, which has been mostly used to stage football matches.
-It was opened in 1999 and would host the World Athletics Championships of the same year.
+Estadio La Cartuja is a multi-purpose stadium situated in the Isla de la Cartuja in Seville.
+Opened in 1999 to host the World Athletics Championships, it has since become the spiritual home of Spanish cup football.